 Licensed as a Professional Counselor, I work with individuals, couples, families, and groups.
 Graduating in 1998 from the University of Colorado, I received a Master’s Degree in Counseling Psychology, with an emphasis in Marriage and Family Studies.
+I am an Approved Clinical Supervisor (ACS) in the state of Colorado.
 My training includes Divorce and Child Custody Mediation through the Institute for Advanced Dispute Resolution.
 I have completed PACT 2 training and EMDR 2 training.
 I have a Guidance License and have been a Guidance Counselor, as well as a School Based Clinician for several years.
 I have served as the professional consultant for the Depression and Bipolar Support Alliance for the Longmont/Firestone Chapter.
 My experience includes working with clients in multiple settings including psychiatric hospitals, public schools, mental health agencies, therapeutic day schools, and residential treatment facilities.

 Spanning more than 20 years, my therapy practice has evolved to include particular therapeutic theories and techniques that are not only effective in improving the lives of my clients but that also speak to my personal interests and values.
 In my therapy practice I work with individuals, couples and families facing many life challenges, including mood disorders, anxiety, personality disorders and trauma.
 My therapeutic approach is predicated on the knowledge that each of us has a family of origin and series of life events that deeply impact the way we function in our current work, family and love relationships.
 Understanding the "why" of a particular struggle can promote self-understanding, compassion and acceptance, and facilitate healing.